 Most people do not associate with William Shakespeare with mental health issues.
-After all, for over 400 years, most people have only thought about him as a young genius from Stratford-upon-Avon who left his wife with three young children to follow his dreams and write plays in London.
-He was stable mentally because he led a group of investors to rebuild the Globe theater.
-He also lent money and sold malt and grain.
-Where are the mental health issues?
+After all, for over 400 years, most people have only thought about him as a young genius from Stratford-upon-Avon who left his wife and three young children to write plays in London.

-But mental health issues can be found in Hamlet, King Lear and Macbeth.
-In Hamlet, for example, when Hamlet utters the line, “to be or not to be,” what is he really talking about?
-He is talking about suicide, isn’t he?
+Interestingly, mental health issues can be found in Hamlet, King Lear and Macbeth.
+In Hamlet, for example, when Hamlet utters the line, “to be or not to be,” he is talking about suicide, isn’t he?
 When King Lear talks to the fool, he is referring to his own belief he is going mad, not the fool.
 ‘O, let me not be mad, not mad, sweet heaven! / Keep me in temper, I would not be mad! ‘ (1.5.
 46–47); ‘O Fool, I shall go mad! ‘ (1.4.)

 Finally, Macbeth sinks into a state of madness, doesn’t he after killing the former king, Duncan?
 Madness and hallucinations are what drive the story for they become the antagonists of the story and bring about the end of Macbeth.

 The sonnets are filled with snippets of talk about depression, time, the inability to sleep and death.
 They move into the bipolar realm too – hitting the highest of highs and the lowest of lows.